browserengineering/book/book/accessibility.md

         return cmds
 ```

-I also changed the cursor drawing to only happen if the node is
-focused *and* it's an `input` element.
-Tabbing over to a `button`
-element should not draw a cursor!

 Unfortunately, handling links is a little more complicated.
 That's
 because one `<a>` element corresponds to multiple `TextLayout`
 objects, so there's not just one layout object where we can stick the